flypsite/general/README.md

 ---

 Welcome to the FlypSite github.
-This is the public part of the flypsite githab account, featuring
+This is the public part of the flypsite github account, featuring

 * [bug reporting / issue tracking](../../issues)
 * [wiki](../../wiki) and [manual](../../wiki/FlypSite-Handbuch)